Degman1/Spotify-to-MP3-Music-Converter/README.md

 Click the three dots at the top of a playlist (on the desktop version of Spotify), click share, and click "Copy Spotify URI" to retrieve the playlist's URI.

 Make sure your version of youtube_dl is up to date, as if it is not, the downloading commands will likely be unsuccessful.
-To update youtube_dl after it is already downloaded, run: sudo pip install -U youtube-dl
+To update youtube_dl after it is already installed with pip, run: sudo pip install -U youtube-dl